-Q4 is here, and 2024 is rapidly approaching.
+2024 is here.
 Tightening HIPAA regulations continue to impact all aspects of digital marketing in healthcare, including advertising, reporting, and martech operational tech stack.
-On the consumer side, upticks in disengagement and distrust are also redefining what digital marketers need to do to reach and connect with patients in 2024.
+On the consumer side, upticks in disengagement and distrust are also redefining what digital marketers need to do to reach and connect with patients this year.
 As we continue to navigate these evolving dynamics, healthcare groups can no longer rely on generic creative and instead should focus on connecting with patients and developing patient-centric content and ad creative that engages them at every step of their journey.

 Table of Contents